Thinking of Dating an Older Man?

 This is a must-read for any woman who is thinking about dating a man who is a number of years older than them.

 I will tell you what the major obstacles are and the best ways to avoid them.

 If you want to make dating an older man work, there are a few vital tips you absolutely need to know.

-But you jump straight to the nitty-gritty, it’s a good idea to figure out why you actually want to date an older man?
-What is it that is so attractive about dating a guy who is years older than you?
+But you jump straight to the nitty-gritty, it’s a good idea to figure out just why you actually want to date an older man?
+What is it that you find so attractive about dating a guy who is years older than you?

 If you’re like me, you probably first thought about dating older guys when you were back in college.

 You realised even then, it wasn’t cool to date guys your own age.

 The older guys usually had a car, had money and could take you places you couldn’t afford to go to by yourself.

 They appeared to know a lot more than you did and it was exciting!